 What We Do

-Diversity Arts Australia (DARTS) is Australia’s national voice for cultural diversity in the arts, cultural and creative industries.
+Diversity Arts Australia (DARTS) is Australia’s national voice for ethno-cultural and racial equity in the arts, cultural and creative industries.

 Our work is underpinned by a human-rights ethic, social justice principles, and the belief that a truly diverse spectrum of creative expression and participation is fundamental to a democratic, inclusive and sustainable creative sector, and society.